douglasmakey/golang_api/README.md

 ```

-You can create new repo that inherent of this.
+You can create new repo that inherit of this.

 ```go
 type UserRepository struct {